dnolter959/autodiff/docs/milestone1.md

         return jacobian
 ```

-Class 3: `AutoDiffMath`
+Module: `auto_diff_math.py`

-- The `DualNumber` objects are useful for implementing the automatic differentiation algorihm.
-However, conceptually they do not onll serve the purpose of carrying out automatic diffentiation.
+- The `DualNumber` objects are useful for implementing the automatic differentiation algorithm.
+However, conceptually they do not only serve the purpose of carrying out automatic differentiation.
 Furthermore, we also envision that the `AutoDiff` objects only perform differentiation-related operations.
 As a result, we include another module the overloading functions that perform mathematical operations on `DualNumber` objects.
-- We include these functions as static methods in a separate class which we import for use in the `AutoDiff` class defined above.
+- We include these functions in a module which we import for use in the `AutoDiff` class defined above.
-- These functions will be defined in a module and imported so that a user may call, e.g., `sin(DualNumber(3))` directly
 - These functions each follow the same structure: for a `DualNumber`, `a = DualNumber(real, dual)`, and a function `func`, if we pass `func(a)`, we will return another `DualNumber`, say `DualNumber(new_real, new_dual)` such that:
    - `new_real` is `func` applied to `real`
    - `new_dual` is the derivative of `func` applied to `real` *times* `dual`